SabbitRex/DSA/README.md

 Hey everyone, I'm Sharad ☃, and I'm a Software Engineer 💻 at eGain!

-This repository📝is all about data structures & algorithms and my solutions to problems on leetcode.
+This repository📝is all about data structures & algorithms and my solutions to problems on LeetCode.

 👉 Check out my LeetCode profile https://leetcode.com/sharaddutta/